Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 16.27.24 UTC
+- WIB: Rabu, 10 September 2025 17.29.12 UTC
-- WITA: Rabu, 10 September 2025 17.27.24 UTC
+- WITA: Rabu, 10 September 2025 18.29.12 UTC
-- WIT: Rabu, 10 September 2025 18.27.24 UTC
+- WIT: Rabu, 10 September 2025 19.29.12 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship